310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 The impact made it tip back over to me, like the bookcase was saying *"it’s my turn now"* as it toppled over me.

-Ahh, I really thought I was going to die… And today's been raining heavily, so everyone’s already gone home or something—No matter how many times I yelled for help no one came over.
+Ahh, I really thought I was going to die… And today's been raining heavily, so everyone’s already gone home or something — No matter how many times I yelled for help no one came over.

 I was this close to thinking about giving up on this world and finding happiness in the next lifetime.